polterguy/polterguy.github.io/tutorials/theming/index.md

 simply copy one of the existing template folders, such as the _"angular-dark"_ folder, give your template a name, and apply your changes incrementally, testing out your changes as you modify your template.
-By default, simply copying an existing template, give it a new name (new folder name), should immediately have your template working out of the box, since all paths are assumed to be relative.
+By default, simply copying an existing template, giving it a new name (new folder name), should immediately have your template working out of the box, since all paths are assumed to be relative.